Harvard Extension School: Degree programs

 To be eligible to apply to the Extension School's degree programs, students must "earn [their] way in" by passing the Test of Critical Reading and Writing Skills as well as completing two or three designated admission classes with a B or better.
 In 2016, then-Dean Huntington D. Lambert said that 32% of those who want to pursue an undergraduate degree (ALB) earn the grades necessary for admission, making admissions "very selective."
 If the admission requirements are met, acceptance is not guaranteed but very likely.
 About 85% of those admitted successfully earn their degree (ALB).

 ALB students may graduate cum laude, but magna and summa cum laude are not offered.
 Extension students may earn the Dean's List Academic Achievement Award upon graduation based on a high GPA (at least 3.5 for ALB, 3.8 for ALM).
 Many courses are offered online, but a degree cannot be earned entirely online as students are required to take classes on campus before earning their degree.

 Students who wish to earn degrees must be formally admitted by the Admissions Committee.
 Admitted degree candidates are granted full privileges to Harvard's libraries, facilities, and student resources, as well as access to Harvard's museums and academic workshops.
 As of 2019–20, an undergraduate degree cost about $58,800, and a graduate degree cost about $28,400–$34,080.

-Of the over 30,000 students enrolled in the Extension School, 850 are admitted degree candidates for the Bachelor of Liberal Arts in Extension Studies (ALB) and 3,063 are admitted degree candidates for the Master of Liberal Arts in Extension Studies (ALM).
+Of the over 30,000 students enrolled in the Extension School, 850 are admitted degree candidates for the Bachelor of Liberal Arts in Extension Studies (A.L.B.) and 3,063 are admitted degree candidates for the Master of Liberal Arts in Extension Studies (A.L.M.).